Top five UK dividend stocks for 2025

 If a firm opts to pay a 5p dividend and currently has a share price of 100p, its yield is 5%.

-And even if a firm can stretch itself to pay that dividend it might not be the best option for shareholders in the end.
+Because even if a firm that is struggling decides to stretch itself to pay that dividend, it might not be the best option for shareholders in the end.
 Will it be able to pay a consistent dividend next year or is it simply kicking the problem down the road?

 A good investor will always look beyond the headline yield to determine if the dividend is sustainable over the long term.
-That’s the pinch of salt investors need to carry when looking at the biggest dividends out there.
+It’s important to consider the big picture, not just a high dividend yield, when selecting investments for your diversified portfolio.

-Here are the current highest yielding shares on London's top index as of 7 June 2021 according to dividenddata.co.uk.
-We have indicated with an asterisk (*) where any of the companies has made a dividend cut to the most recent dividend or has stated the next dividend will be cut.
+With that in mind, here are the current highest yielding shares on London's top index, the UK 100, as of 5 March 2025 according to dividenddata.co.uk.
+We have indicated with an asterisk (*) where any of the companies made a dividend cut to the most recent dividend, or stated the next dividend will be cut.

 Top UK 100 dividend paying stocks